Essential journalism skills

 Journalism is a competitive field, and a tough job to break into, but the explosion in online content means there's still plenty of work for journalists with the right skills and the confidence to keep pitching.

 This primer boils down journalism's new essentials into a jam-packed day which could give your career a serious boost.
 You'll overhaul your interviewing skills, learn what editors want and how to pitch to them, and get an innovative look at how digital advances and open journalism have changed the nature of what an article can be.

 A panel of senior Guardian journalists provide a no-nonsense guide to the skills you'll need to get ahead, and provide opportunities for further learning.
-Featuring talks from interviewer extraordinaire Decca Aitkenhead, executive editor Merope Mills, reporter Peter Walker and columnist Sali Hughes, it's an event budding journalists can't afford to miss.
+Featuring talks from interviewer extraordinaire Decca Aitkenhead, executive editor Merope Mills, reporter Shiv Malik and writer Eddy Lawrence it's an event budding journalists can't afford to miss.

-The day takes the form of a series of talks from some of the Guardian's most senior editors and contributors, each covering an area of individual expertise, to give attendees a rounded picture of how to operate in 21st century publishing.
-Further speakers are still to be announced, but the line-up already confirmed includes:
+he day takes the form of a series of talks from some of the Guardian's most senior editors and contributors, each covering an area of individual expertise, to give attendees a rounded picture of how to operate in 21st century publishing.
+The confirmed line-up includes:

 - Merope Mills on the role of the editor, what editors look for in features – and writers – and what makes an enticing pitch

 - Decca Aitkenhead on essential interviewing skills, interview etiquette, what to ask and when, and how to deal with difficult interviewees

 - Shiv Malik on how the open journalism revolution is transforming how the news is reported – and how journalists can take advantage of its new opportunities